Baruch Hirson: Life

 Baruch Hirson was born to a lower-middle class Jewish family in Doornfontein, Johannesburg.
-His parents, Joseph and Lily Hirson, had emigrated to South Africa to escape anti-Semitism in the Russian Empire.
+His parents, Joseph and Lily Hirson, had emigrated to South Africa to escape antisemitism in the Russian Empire.
 From the age of four, Hirson attended a Hebrew school in Johannesburg.
 His mathematical ability enabled him to study as a part-time student at the University of Witwatersrand, matriculating in 1939.